RichardLitt/birdinginvermont.com/src/nfc-species/pisi.md

 The Songlike call of the Brewer's Blackbird which most resembles a _zree_ is noted as having an "odd whiny quality" and a "polyphonic upslur".
 The call shown in Pieplow (2017) has only a handful of bands, and looks much less turbulent than the Pine Siskin _zree_.
 It is unclear when this call would be given, as the more detailed page in Martin (2020) lacks the same phonetic representation as Pieplow (2017) (a rather annoyingly common problem for this species).

 This bird is a rare vagrant to Vermont, and it seems unlikely this call would be given or used during NFCs.
-Evans and O'Brien (2002) give "an abrupt, dry, wooden 'tjek'" as the main NFC call, which means that diurnal similarity notwithstanding, this call and bird can probably be excluded from the list of similar suspects.
+Evans and O'Brien (2002) give "an abrupt, dry, wooden _tjek_" as the main NFC call, which means that diurnal similarity notwithstanding, this call and bird can probably be excluded from the list of similar suspects.

 ##### Common Redpoll (Evans and O'Brien 2002, Pieplow 2017)